geometor/divine.bak/log/23.012-101550/index.rst

 But this number is incomplete and meaningless.

+A proportion is a relationship between two values.
+Such as  1:2 or a:b or a/b

+a geometric me

 To understand the true meaning of the Divine Proportion, we first must understand the principle of a geometric mean.
 A geometric mean is a relationship of three values :math:`a, b, c` where